ple1n/strprox/README.md

 The time complexity is dependent on the active matching set, and the size of tree overall, which doesn't explode as you type in longer strings.

+## Testing

+Tracing flags from `INFO` to `TRACING` can enable code paths for self verification during algorithm execution.

 ## [Citations](#citations)
 ```bibtex
 @article{10.14778/2977797.2977808,